cs2113-s23/cs2113-s23.github.io/labs/04-gui.md

 ### Testing your lab

 There is no test script for this lab.
-Your grade is based on running your GUI and testing different input/outputs as well as additional functionality.
-We will also read your code for object-oriented design principles.
+Your grade is based on running your GUI and testing different input/outputs.

 # Enigma GUI